Table of contents

 Final general considerations about the Men’s Wool Runner-up Mizzles

 I like these Allbirds sneakers and I’m looking forward to wearing them as a decent and attractive shoe to wear with jeans, from autumn to spring.
 They kept me pretty warm on a cold day (while wearing socks inside them), when paired with warm pants like my DUER Fireside jeans.

 I think they make a nice addition to anything I’m wearing.
 They also come in a whole slew of colors, from Black to “Tuke Jo” (a dark gray), their natural gray and some more limited-edition color choices like navy, “Mist,” turquoise “Aurora” and a heathered navy called “Blue Ridge.”

 The Runner-up Mizzles are warm and cozy because of the merino wool!
-I don’t think these sneakers are good for hot days.
+For most people, I don’t think these shoes are good for hot days.
 These are perfect for morning walks, brisk falls days and the winter.
-I’d avoid them as soon as summer hits, or if you live somewhere humid.
+If your feet sweat, I’d avoid them as soon as summer hits, or if you live somewhere humid.

 They are excellent travel shoes that I’ll be including in my future travel gear.
 I’m a big fan of only traveling with one pair of versatile shoes in order to pack minimalistically.
 The comfort, waterproof quality and style make the Allbirds Mizzles okay to wear in a lot of different situations.

 Because they are water-resistant, the Mizzles are a bit easier to clean.
 They don’t get dirty as easily as my other Allbirds.
 Note: I have both pairs in the dark gray color choice, as to not show so much dirt (I live in NYC, so walking down the street, you never know what can happen).